 It lacks a rock plate found in other shoes – so it’s not ideal for technical terrain.
 But it works fine for dirt, light trail, and road.

-The Brooks Caldera 2 is another trail shoe with the cushioning and a light tread to make it appropriate for roads.
+The Brooks Caldera is another trail shoe with the cushioning and light tread needed to make it appropriate for roads.
 The shoe provides great grip on trail with a flexible design, perfect for running and road and trail.

 You can also take advantage of the added lace garage to secure your laces out of the way.
 This keeps them from snagging on sticks and branches.

 Rubber in the outsoles provides sticky grip.
 This superb traction makes for secure grip no matter what surface you’re running on.

 - Sticky traction